we are ava and the bee

 Ex.
 You can’t just tell us – set up my newsletter.

-We need to know a lot more.
+They would need to know a lot more.
 What is the template, and what is the content?
 What are you promoting or sharing?
 When does it go out and when is the completion date?
 Is it part of a series, or a single email promoting something?

-If your project requires knowledge about a specific field, aside from giving tips to the assistant, keep in mind we might need some time to research this or learn the new skill.
+If your project requires knowledge about a specific field, aside from giving tips to the assistant, keep in mind they might need some time to research this or learn the new skill.
 This will often be a small hourly charge, but think about it – would you rather pay someone to learn a skill in 2 hours or an employee who you have to onboard, and might need 6 hours to learn the same thing?

 Prioritize, prioritize, prioritize!